zakrzewskib/notes-internship-task/README.md

 ## About
 This project was created with Create React App and deployed with GitHub Pages: https://zakrzewskib.github.io/notes-internship-task/.

-I wanted to keep data in LocalStorage, but I couldn't do it.
+I wanted to keep data in LocalStorage, but I couldn't do it, so after refreshing the page, data is lost.

 Time spent on project: 4 hours.